Robert E. Wood: Military career

 As an officer in the United States Army, he was stationed in the Philippines participating in field service during the Philippine insurrection.
 From 1902 to 1903 he was assigned to Fort Assinniboine (Hill County, Montana) and then for three years as an instructor at West Point.
 In 1905 he became the Assistant Chief Quartermaster and later the Chief Quartermaster and Director of the Panama Railroad Company.
 He served in the Panama Canal Zone for ten years, during the construction of the canal.

-Wood retired in July 1915, by special act of Congress as a major.
+Wood retired in July 1915, by special act of Congress, as a major.
 Following this retirement he worked as assistant to the vice president of the E. I. du Pont de Nemours Company and headed operations in the United States, Venezuela, and Trinidad for the General Asphalt Company.
 He briefly served as Purchasing Agent of the Emergency Fleet Corporation in early 1917.

 In 1917, on the eve of America's entry into the First World War, Wood returned to the Army as an Infantry Lieutenant Colonel.
 He served in Europe with the 42nd (Rainbow) Division and was promoted to colonel.
-Later in the war Wood would serve as transportation director for the entire American Expeditionary Forces in France.
-Toward the end of the war, he was promoted to brigadier general and made acting Quartermaster General of the Army.
+Later in the war Wood would serve as transportation director for the entire American Expeditionary Forces (AEF) in France.
+Towards the end of the war, he was promoted to brigadier general and made acting Quartermaster General of the Army.
 In June 1916, prior to America's entry into the war, Wood's brother, Captain Stanley Wood, was killed in action while serving as a volunteer in the Canadian Army.

 Post military career

-After the leaving the army again in 1919, Wood became an executive at Montgomery Ward, eventually becoming a vice-president of the company.
+After leaving the army again in 1919, Wood became an executive at Montgomery Ward, eventually becoming a vice-president of the company.
 In 1924, he left Montgomery Ward to take a position of vice-president of Sears Roebuck.
 He became one of the most important leaders in that company's history, serving as president from 1928 until 1939 and as chairman from 1939 until 1954.
 Under his leadership, Sears shifted the focus of its operations from mail-order sales to retail sales at large urban department stores.
 Wood also created Allstate Insurance as a subsidiary of Sears.

 In 1950, he was admitted as an honorary member of the New York Society of the Cincinnati.

-Wood, once again, served as an honorary chairman for Sears from 1968 until shortly before his death in 1969, leaving a good portion of his investments to family.
+Wood, once again, served as an honorary chairman for Sears from 1968 until shortly before his death in 1969.